 Scavengers

-Scavengers are the type of fauna that we would find in the benthos of the marine ecosystem: organisms in the deep layers, many of them which depend mainly on dead organisms or residues of organic matter.
-Scavengers would behave in a similar way to Floaters, but would certainly not be photosynthetic.
+Scavengers are the type of fauna that we would find in the depths of the marine ecosystem which would feed on dead organisms or residues of organic matter.
+Scavengers would behave in a similar way to Floaters, but would certainly not be photosynthetic and rather eat on anything, like pieces of floaters or dead sinkers.

 Life on Jupiter

-But Jupiter is not exactly a mild environment, temperatures can reach up to 600ºC, pressures up to 106 Pa, winds about 100 m/s and the atmosphere is strucked by huge thunderstorms.
-Actually it is difficult to think about any organic molecule surviving under those conditions (and currently the possibility of life in Jupiter is thought to be almost negligible).
-In fact, Sagan and Salpeters define an atmospheric layer where organic matter could not be present, which they term “pyrolythic depth”.
+But Jupiter is not exactly a mild environment, temperatures can reach up to 600ºC, pressures up to 106 Pa, winds about 100 m/s and the atmosphere is struck by huge thunderstorms.
+Actually, it is difficult to think about any organic molecule surviving under those conditions.

-Falling to the pyrolythic depth would be a huge selective pressure for the inhabitants of Jupiter.
-Floaters, scavengers, hunters and specially sinkers would need to complete their life cycles before falling to these layers.
 One important part of this life cycle involves, of course, reproduction.
-The authors propose a type of reproduction involving dispersules (which for biology standards, could be similar to fission or budding), which would only be possible after a fussion of two or several individuals.
-Interestingly, the authors also propose that hunting would work in a similar way, where Hunters would clash against the prey, making “the distinction between hunting and mating under these conditions (is) not sharp”.
+The authors propose a type of reproduction involving “dispersules”, in which the animals would divide themselves into small pieces able to create new organisms.
+Interestingly, the authors also propose that hunting would work similarly, where Hunters making “the distinction between hunting and mating under these conditions (is) not sharp”.

 Particles, environments, and possible ecologies in the Jovian atmosphere is mainly an astrophysical paper, though, and not much more detail is explained about the ecology or biology of these organisms (there is though, much more to read about atmosphere composition and structure, photoproduction…).